Nyagah-Tech/pizza/README.md

 If you encounter any mischevious operation on this application you can contact our support team at dannyagah13@gmail.com

 ## BDD(Behaviour Driven Development)
+The user is expected to choose the pizza size. choose pizza crust. choose pizza toppings. the applicaton should give the prize according to the users inputs on size,crust and toppings.
 ### License

 copyright(c)2019